Mjvolk3/torchcell/notes/user.mjvolk3.torchcell.tasks.future.md

 - [ ] Add plotting functionality on genomes
 - [ ] I am thinking that `CellDataset` is going to be so complex that we will need some sort of configuration
 - [ ] When I do joins of data I want to know what types of data were excluded and which were included.
 I think that there operations need to be part of something like `Cell.join`
+- [ ] Sort out inconsistencies with embedding datasets.
+Try to unify with `abc`.

 ## Far Future